AdobeDocs/uxp-indesign/src/pages/resources/recipes/clipboard/index.md

 <InlineAlert variant="info" slots="header, text1, text2"/>

-Scripts and plugins
+Plugins and Scripts

 **In plugins**, you should seek permission for `clipboard` access in the manifest. <br></br> IMPORTANT: Read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) before you proceed.

-**In scripts**, assume this value to be '' and ignore the manifest details in the following example.//TODO Get value for scripts and ignore the manifest details below.
+**In scripts**, the permission for `clipboard` is fixed.
+You can ignore the manifest details in the following examples.
+Learn about these values in the [manifest fundamentals section](../../fundamentals/manifest/).

 ## Example